typelevel/Laika/docs/05-extending-laika/06-adding-syntax-highlighters.md

 The building blocks shown in this section are meant to be used as shortcuts.
-Whenever they do not provide the exact syntax option that you need, you can always fall back to @:ref(Defining Custom Parsers).
+Whenever they do not provide the exact syntax option that you need, you can always fall back to [Defining Custom Parsers].

 Our code examples in this section define highlighters for a Scala-ish language, but omit many details for the sake of brevity.